ihxyz/translations/contributing.md

 There is a lot of text in our bots.
 We understand that you might not have time to translate all of it.

 If you only have time to translate a bit of the bot, we would recommend you start with the text under the SESSIONS subheading, this is relevant to playing quizzes and is the most important function of QuizBot.
-If this is all ready completed then you can take a look at the "base" text as this is especially important for the entire command system.
+If this is already completed then you can take a look at the "base" text as this is especially important for the entire command system.

 ## After translating